 Discriminating against those who are so desperate to escape conflict or persecution, to leave family, home and all that is familiar, to pay criminals for passage by overcrowded, dangerous boats, is a debasing of their intrinsic worth, their potential as flourishing individuals and as fair contributors to society and the biosphere.
 Inflicting further trauma upon them is a crime against humanity and utterly reprehensible.

 I offer xenotrauma as a word to describe this specific new and heinous form of human anguish inflicted by those prejudiced against foreigners, xenophobes who despise and fear desperate people fleeing desperate situations.
 Symptoms are similar to that usually framed as “PTSD”.
-Exhausted refugees are forced into inadequate detention centres or dangerous living quarters, further deprived of food, water and medical attention, support from family, friends and legal representation.
+Exhausted people, adults and children, already traumatised by arduous journeys, violence and threat, are forced into inadequate detention centres or dangerous living quarters, further deprived of food, water and medical attention, support from family, friends and legal representation.
 They are detained for unspecified lengths of time and symptoms become chronic and extremely difficult to treat.

 Xenotrauma is entirely avoidable and is a natural injustice.
 Denial of care and support amplifies distress, and chronic conditions may affect and scar for life.
 Repercussions will be ongoing through generations.